POSITION: Deputy Director

 - Must have a keen awareness of priority issues and develop strategies to address needs.

-- In addition, the ideal candidate shall possess skill in communication and collaboration with other Latino organizations and government agencies to form effective partnerships.
+- In addition, the ideal candidate shall possess skill in communication and collaboration with other African-American organizations and government agencies to form effective partnerships.
 Candidates should be skilled in analyzing the effectiveness of policies and legislations, and also be able to develop creative approaches to communicate the goals of MOAAA, and obtain necessary information.
 Candidates should possess experiences and knowledge needed to expand and enhance service delivery to African-American constituents of the District.

 Please complete this application as well as upload a current resume and cover letter.
 Upon review of submissions, the Mayor’s Office of Talent and Appointments (MOTA) will contact candidates deemed the best fit for additional conversation.